ljubadr/easyroutes/readme.md

     ],
 ```

-# Opening files in editor by clicking on the link in the Action column
+## Opening files in editor by clicking on the link in the Action column

-## If you are using IntelliJ IDEA (webstorm, phpstorm, ...)
+### If you are using IntelliJ IDEA (webstorm, phpstorm, ...)
+If you are using virtual machine for your dev server, read `config/easyroutes.php` how to setup mapping.
-Just click on the link in the action column
+To open the file in editor click on the link in the `action` column.

-## If you are using sublime, vscode, atom, ...
+### If you are using sublime, vscode, atom, ...
 Go to repository and follow instructions to setup opening files with url
 https://github.com/ljubadr/editor-web-open